 Keep a copy of the assessment you submit for your records.

-Maine law allows homeschooling parents to join together and function as a “recognized” private school.
-The requirements a private school must follow to be “recognized” are listed in HSLDA’s analysis of Maine state law.
+Maine law allows homeschooling parents to join together and function as a “recognized as equivalent private school” (REPS).
+The requirements a private school must follow to be “recognized as equivalent” are listed in HSLDA’s analysis of Maine state law.
 You can satisfy Maine’s school attendance laws by enrolling your child in one of these schools.

 These records should include attendance records, information on the textbooks and workbooks your student used, samples of your student’s schoolwork, correspondence with school officials, portfolios and test results, and any other documents showing that your child is receiving an appropriate education in compliance with the law.
 You should maintain these records for at least two years.
 You should keep your student’s high school records and proof of compliance with the home education laws during the high school years (including any type of home education notice that you file with state or local officials) on file forever.
 HSLDA’s high school webpage has additional information about homeschool recordkeeping.

 Home School Legal Defense Association is a national advocacy organization that supports the right of parents to educate their children at home.
 We are dedicated to protecting the legality of your homeschool while equipping you to successfully teach your children.